Delectable, crumbly and buttery pastry with sweet pineapple jam topping.

 Homemade Pineapple Paste vs Store Bought Pineapple Paste

 For homemade pineapple paste, choose the Morris pineapple for best taste!
 Smell the bottom of the pineapple.
 Ripe ones will have a pleasantly sweet pineapple scent.
-I usually like to have a 50-50 mix of ripe and slightly unripe pineapples.
+I like to have a 50-50 mix of ripe and slightly unripe pineapples.

 >> MORE CNY RECIPES: